 How We Can Impact As Consumers?

-- Buy clothes/accessories which have a Fair Trade mark and/or Organic certified.
-Companies who practice Fair Trade give fair wages to local workers, provide them a healthy working environment and treat them with dignity and respect.
+- Buy clothes/accessories which have a Fair Trade mark and/or Organic certification.
+Companies that practice Fair Trade give fair wages to local workers, provide them with a healthy working environment and treat them with dignity and respect.
 So buying a Fair Trade product will help improve the quality of life for communities around the world.
-Also, look for products which are organically certified by authentic bodies.
-This way you can ensure that the piece of cloth you are wearing has a minimum carbon footprint upon the environment.
+Also, look for products that are organically certified by authentic bodies.
+This way you can ensure that the piece of cloth you are wearing has a minimum carbon footprint on the environment.

 - Last but not the least, imbibe the rule of “Reduce, Reuse, Recycle”.
-Think before buying and buy only if you actually need.
-It’s always better to have a well managed wardrobe with a minimalistic approach rather than over crowding it and getting confused about what-to-wear.
-Besides, the final and the most important thing is to recycle all your clothes in a creative way.
+Think before buying and buy only if you actually need it.
+It’s always better to have a well-managed wardrobe with a minimalistic approach rather than overcrowding it and getting confused about what to wear.
+Besides, the final and most important thing is to recycle all your clothes in a creative way.
 A good way is to donate your clothes to the needful and you can also buy second-hand clothes.
-Make sure that your old clothes are sent to proper recycling units and are not dumped into the landfills.
+Make sure that your old clothes are sent to proper recycling units and are not dumped into landfills.

 So practice these simple ways to create a sustainable wardrobe, be proud of what you wear, and encourage others to do so by being a living example, not by giving lectures.
 Don’t forget to share your experiences of this wonderful journey.
 We would be happy to hear from you.